-In my case, about everything I have learned about the virus I learned through the media, mostly from the “traditional” media (New York Times, Le Figaro, etc.) and somewhat less traditional (Yahoo summaries, etc.).
+In my case, and while on the road, about everything I have learned about the virus I learned through the media, mostly from the “traditional” media (New York Times, Le Figaro, etc.) and somewhat less traditional (Yahoo summaries, etc.).
 I have watched some television, mostly in restaurants where it was on.
 I hope that people in the medical profession, as well as various politicians and “officials” with power and authority, are learning from other sources—though we will never quite know where Trump or Pelosi, Cuomo or de Blasio, etc., are getting the information on which they base their decisions.

-Obviously, no one among all those (except perhaps the medical people) learned any of all this at school, though some may remember some high school class, taken decades ago about virus and the like.
+Obviously, no one among all those (except perhaps the medical people) learned any of all this at school, though some may remember some high school class, taken decades ago about viruses and the like.

 So, this virus has not (yet) been taught in school.
-More interestingly, whatever one learns is not verified by a more knowledgeable person (say, a school teacher).
+More interestingly, whatever one learns about it is not verified by a more knowledgeable person (say, a school teacher).
 There are no tests.
 And one receives no diploma for whatever knowledge one has gotten.
 The “media” (journalists, TV announcers and such) are the main teachers.
 But they are not school teachers.
 Not only can they not give tests, they have no way to control what their “students” are learning.
 It is not even clear to me where their “curriculum about the virus today” comes from and who vets it (producers? lawyers? “officials”?).
 They are all very much “distance teachers” with little feedback about their impact.

 All this could be said to be “Cremin 101″ (1976) as I and my students developed it recently (2019).
 I will be using “teaching/learning Corona” for the rest of my career.
 I strongly encourage students who might be reading this as the event still unfolds to keep an “educational journal” focusing not only on themselves but on the others with whom they engage (very significant others, parents, friends, etc.).